EasyAbp/EasyAbpGuide/docs/Module-Development-Specification.md

 ### Solution Structure

-Read the document [Getting Start to Develop Modules](https://github.com/EasyAbp/EasyAbpGuide/blob/master/Getting-Start-to-Develop-Modules.md) and follow the **step 2** and the **step 3** to adjust the solution structure from the startup template.
+Read the document [Getting Start to Develop Modules](https://github.com/EasyAbp/EasyAbpGuide/blob/master/docs/Getting-Start-to-Develop-Modules.md) and follow it to adjust your module solution from the startup template.

 ### More Virtual Methods

 According to https://github.com/abpframework/abp/issues/3166

-> * Make all public/protected methods virtual (including entities, domain services, application services, page models, view components...) to make them easily overridable.
+* Make all public/protected methods virtual (including entities, domain services, application services, page models, view components...) to make them easily overridable.
-> * Make all private methods of domain & application services "protected virtual" to also be able to override them.
+* Make all private methods of domain & application services "protected virtual" to also be able to override them.

 Generally, please virtualize the above methods, but you should also think about maintainability and consider protecting some methods if necessary.

 ### Multi-tenancy

 * Let your entities implement `IMultiTenant` if your module can be designed to support multi-tenancy.
-* Make sure the module is hidden from tenant users on the menu when it is host only.
+* Make sure permissions are host-side only if they should be hidden from tenant users and vice versa.

 ### Menu Items